 - Development Standards: Amend the General Plan and Zoning Code to establish minimum densities in zoning districts that allow residential development and restrict single-family homes in high-density residential zones, such as the R-3 zone.
+Remove 100-unit cap on multi-family housing projects.
 Remove story limitations on multi-family development in the R-2-A and R-3-A zones.
-Reduce minimum parking required for multi-family housing and revise standards for special needs housing types to match requirements for single-family or multi-family housing in the same zone. - Accessory Dwelling Units: Amend the Zoning Code to be consistent with the latest State legislation related to ADUs, ensuring that up to three ADUs may permitted on a single-family lot (i.e., attached ADU, detached ADU, and JADU) and clarifying the number of ADUs permitted on multi-family lots, in accordance with California Government Code Section 65852.2.
+Reduce minimum parking required for multi-family housing and revise standards for special needs housing types to match requirements for single-family or multi-family housing in the same zone. - Accessory Dwelling Units: Amend the Zoning Code to be consistent with the latest State legislation related to ADUs, ensuring that up to three ADUs may permitted on a single-family lot (i.e., attached ADU, detached ADU, and JADU) and clarifying the number of ADUs permitted on multi-family lots, in accordance with California Government Code Section 65852.2. - Farmworker/Employee Housing: Amend the Zoning Code to allow farmworker housing up to 12 units or 36 beds as a permitted agricultural uses in zones allowing agriculture and explicitly allow employee housing for 6 or fewer persons akin to a single-family residence.

-- Emergency Shelters: Amend the Zoning Code to allow emergency shelters in at least one zoning district that allows residential uses by right (e.g., R-3, C-3) consistent with Government Code Section 65583.
-Develop managerial standards for emergency shelters and allow sufficient parking to accommodate all staff working in the emergency shelter, provided that the standards do not require more parking for emergency shelters than other residential or commercial uses within the same zone, in compliance with Government Code Section 65583(a)(4)(A)(ii)). - Low-Barrier Navigation Centers: Permit low-barrier navigation centers, defined as low-barrier, temporary service-enriched shelters to help homeless individuals and families to quickly obtain permanent housing by-right in zones where mixed uses are allowed or in nonresidential zones that permit multifamily housing (Government Code Section 65662; AB 101). - Community Care Facilities: Allow community care facilities for seven or more persons as a permitted use in residential zones and ensure zoning permits community care facilities objectively consistent with State law and fair housing requirements. - Definition of Family: Adopt a broadened definition of "family" that provides zoning code occupancy standards specific to unrelated adults and complies with fair housing law. - Building Code: Adopt the latest version of the California Building Code. - Single-Room Occupancy Units: Define single-room occupancy units in compliance with Government Code Section 65583(c)(1) and identify at least one zone where they will be permitted. - Transitional and Supportive Housing: Permit transitional housing and supportive housing as residential uses only subject to those restrictions that apply to other residential dwellings of the same type in the same zone (Government Code Section 65583(a)(5)).
+- Emergency Shelters: Amend the Zoning Code to allow emergency shelters in the R-3 zoning district at least one zoning district that allows residential uses by right (e.g., R-3, C-3) consistent with Government Code Section 65583.
+Develop managerial standards for emergency shelters and allow sufficient parking to accommodate all staff working in the emergency shelter, provided that the standards do not require more parking for emergency shelters than other residential or commercial uses within the same zone, in compliance with Government Code Section 65583(a)(4)(A)(ii)). - Low-Barrier Navigation Centers: Permit low-barrier navigation centers, defined as low-barrier, temporary service-enriched shelters to help homeless individuals and families to quickly obtain permanent housing by-right in zones where mixed uses are allowed or in nonresidential zones that permit multifamily housing (Government Code Section 65662; AB 101). - Group Homes Community Care Facilities: Allow group homes/residential care facilities for six or fewer persons, in accordance with Health and Safety Code Section 1568.0831, and allow group homes/residential care facilities, regardless of size, in all zones that permit residential uses of the same type, in accordance with the State's definition of family.
+Amend parking requirements to match those of single-family and multi-family housing.
+Allow community care facilities for seven or more persons as a permitted use in residential zones and ensure zoning permits community care facilities objectively consistent with State law and fair housing requirements. - Definition of Family: Adopt a broadened definition of "family" that provides zoning code occupancy standards specific to unrelated adults and complies with fair housing law. - Building Code: Adopt the latest version of the California Building Code. - Single-Room Occupancy Units: Define single-room occupancy units in compliance with Government Code Section 65583(c)(1), and identify at least one zone where they will be permitted, and establish development standards specific to SRO housing to encourage the use. - Transitional and Supportive Housing: Permit transitional housing and supportive housing as residential uses only subject to those restrictions that apply to other residential dwellings of the same type in the same zone (Government Code Section 65583(a)(5)).
+Clarify that eligible supportive housing projects are permitted by-right consistent with State law (Government Code Section 65691). - Approval Criteria for Site Plan Review and Use Permits: Adopt objective approval criteria for housing development projects subject to a site plan review or conditional use permit process.